CorgiDev/Roll20-NSBU-Roller/README.md

 # Roll20 Never Stop Blowing Up (NSBU) Roller

 This is just a browser extension to make my Never Stop Blowing Up (NSBU) rolls more easily.
 This is all based on the NSBU game system.
-You can learn more about it from the following pages:
+You can learn more about it from the following pages, or checking out the sections in this page under the [NSBU Game Details heading](#nsbu-game-details):

 - [‘Never Stop Blowing Up’ Game System | DropOut Store](https://store.dropout.tv/products/never-stop-blowing-up-game-system) (It is free!)
 - [Dimension 20: Never Stop Blowing Up | :DropOut](https://www.dropout.tv/dimension-20-never-stop-blowing-up)
   - 10 episodes
   - Requires a subscription to watch.

+## Extension Details

-## Compatibility
+### Compatibility

 The extension works in Edge, Chrome, and other Chromium based browsers that support loading in your own extensions.

-## How to load the extension
+### Load the Extension

 Currently, the extension isn't to a point where I could put it on the Chrome or Edge stores as a free download.
 So you have to manually load it in.
 The following steps were written from within Chrome, but should be fairly similar in Edge.